 Limitations

 Our paper has some limitations.
 First, the observational and retrospective nature of most of the included studies inherently limits the generalizability of the results.
 Even though we performed several meta-regression analyses, unmeasured residual confounders may have influenced our results given that the data were mostly from observational studies.
 Furthermore, since two of the studies included were originally performed >10 years ago, the different clinical practices then could have impacted the overall rate of adverse outcomes.
 Another major limitation which we can recognize is related to an inevitable heterogeneity in the ABC pathway criteria definition, particularly in relation to the ‘B’ criterion, which varied significantly between the studies.
 Notwithstanding this, it should be taken in mind that in the spirit of the original ABC pathway proposal, the point is related to the best control of the particular criterion in the individual studies, irrespective of the methods used to obtain the control or compliance with uniform targets, and to evaluate the effect on outcomes.
-Hence, even though there was heterogeneity of assessments used in each study, the evaluation of the ABC criteria aimed to identify patients who were best managed to obtain the best control possible for each criterion.
+Even though there was heterogeneity of assessments used in each study, the evaluation of the ABC criteria aimed to identify patients who were best managed to obtain the best control possible for each criterion.
 Lastly, for the evaluation of the ‘C’ criterion, most of the studies limited the evaluation to the main cardiovascular risk factors and comorbidities.

 CONCLUSIONS